 Assembly Seating Plan Years 7–11

 [ STAGE ]

 [STEPS of the Dining Strip ]

 (30 chairs in each House block.
 8 blocks of 5 chairs across and 6 rows deep)

 The caretaking staff put out chairs.

 On the day of their Year Assembly, tutors should be in the Bartlett Hall by 8 a.m. to supervise their groups and to maintain quiet; creating the right atmosphere before worship time.
-Pupils should bring with them all that they need for morning lessons.
+Students should bring with them all that they need for morning lessons.

 Groups or individuals who would like to lead the worship in a Year assembly are very welcome to do so.
 Staff are also encouraged to lead assemblies or parts of an assembly.
-This could be on their own or with a group of pupils.
+This could be on their own or with a group of students.
 Please see Mrs Bradberry if you would like to know more.